-Fig. 1: Comparison between non-equivariant (left) and equivariant (right) control policies, of a quadrupedal robot with a sagittal reflection symmetry, performing a right / left bipedal turning task.
-Top plots show the trajectories of a commanded turn in opposite directions.
+Fig. 1: Comparison between non-equivariant (left) and equivariant (right) control policies, of a quadrupedal robot with a sagittal reflection symmetry, performing a right/left bipedal turning task.
+Up plots show the trajectories of a commanded turn in opposite directions.
 Bottom figures visualize the gait pattern the policy learns.
 While the unconstrained policy learns an asymmetric gait between left and right feet and fails to perform a symmetric turning trajectory, the equivariant policy achieves both motion-level and task-level symmetry.
 For more experimental results, see https://youtu.be/Adlclt4Yi4U

+Leveraging symmetries in Markov decision processs (MDPs) is a promising direction to alleviate the difficulty in symmetric-modality learning and provides a strong bias that we can leverage to improve the policy's exploration.
 Specifically, since symmetric MDPs possess equivariant optimal control policies [6], [7], posting equivariance requirements on the RL policy helps it approach such an optimal policy.
 Since symmetry is ubiquitous in both biological and robotic systems, it is indeed an important but under-explored question of the best way to properly incorporate symmetry into RL algorithms.
 We note that although equivariance has gained attention in other fields such as computer vision and graphics, there have been limited prior works that apply it on legged robots and demonstrate its efficacy in related tasks.

 In this work, we investigate different methods for adding equivariance information in improving the exploration guidance in training model-free RL algorithms.
 Specifically, we investigate how a loosely equivariant policy trained by data augmentation as carried out in [8] compare to a strictly equivariant policy enforced by its network architecture on legged robot control.
 We perform extensive experiments in the challenging tasks of loco-manipulation and bipedal locomotion as quadrupeds.
+We benchmark the two methods

+\Equal contribution.

+&lt;sup>1UC Berkeley, CA, USA.

+&lt;sup>2Tsinghua University, Beijing, China.

+&lt;sup>3Istituto Italiano di Tecnologia, Italy.

+&lt;sup>4Shanghai Qi Zhi Institute, Shanghai, China.

+Contact: haytham.huang@berkeley.edu

-We benchmark the two methods against a vanilla RL policy in simulation environments and showcase the optimality of the symmetry-incorporated policies.
+against a vanilla RL policy in simulation environments and showcase the optimality of the symmetry-incorporated policies.
 Our experimental results show that the equivarianceenforced policy consistently outperforms other variants both in terms of the performance metrics and the acquired gait patterns being more steady and natural.

-^{}Equal contribution.
-1UC Berkeley, CA, USA.
-2Institute for Interdisciplinary Information Sciences, Tsinghua University, Beijing, China.
-3Istituto Italiano di Tecnologia, Italy.
-4Shanghai Qi Zhi Institute, Shanghai, China.
-Contact: haytham.huang@berkeley.edu